What is zoledronic acid?

 Dental check-up before treatment

-Having a healthy mouth and teeth reduces your risk of jaw problems.
+Keeping to a regular oral hygiene routine keeps your mouth and teeth healthy.
+This reduces your risk of jaw problems.
 You usually need a dental check-up to check for any problems before you start treatment.

-If you need urgent treatment to lower high calcium levels in your blood, you do not usually need a dental check-up first.
+If you need urgent treatment to lower high calcium levels in your blood, you do not usually need to have a dental check-up first.

 About side effects